A practical guide to the Jira Salesforce AI plugin

 How a Jira Salesforce AI plugin goes beyond a simple data sync

-What really makes a Jira Salesforce AI plugin different is its ability to understand your data and act on it.
+What really makes a Jira Salesforce AI plugin different is its ability to understand your data and help you act on it.

-It gets the context: An AI can read and make sense of unstructured text from your Salesforce records.
-It can figure out if a customer is happy or frustrated, pull out key terms like product names or error codes, and boil down a week of emails into a few key bullet points.
+• It gets the context: An AI can read and make sense of unstructured text from your Salesforce records.
+It can identify key terms like product names or error codes and summarize emails into key bullet points for the development team.

-It takes smart actions: Instead of just copying data, the AI can do things based on what it understands.
-For instance, it could analyze a support case, automatically set the right priority level in Jira, assign the ticket to the engineer who knows the most about that feature, and add the right labels for reporting.
+• It takes smart actions: Instead of just copying data, the AI can do things based on what it understands.
+For instance, it could analyze a support case and automatically set the appropriate priority level in Jira, ensuring the most important tasks are highlighted.

-It unifies your knowledge: The best AI plugins don’t stop at Salesforce and Jira.
-They can be trained on all of your company’s knowledge, no matter where it is, from Confluence and Google Docs to past support tickets.
-This lets the AI give helpful context to both sales and development teams right inside the tools they use every day.
+• It unifies your knowledge: The best AI plugins work within the broader Jira ecosystem.
+They can be trained on all of your company's knowledge, no matter where it is, from Confluence and Google Docs to past support tickets.
+This gives both sales and development teams the context they need right inside the tools they use every day.

 This infographic shows how a Jira Salesforce AI plugin can centralize knowledge from various sources to automate workflows.